Wednesday 21st April 2021 – 8pm (GMT)

 Spanning over 40 years, her research not only explores the different ways in which families are formed, but what this means for their relationships and the potential issues that may be faced as a result.
 Given her career as a Professor of Family Research, she is well placed to share how things have changed over time, what can be learned from the past and how we can use this to understand our role as parents and how this can impact our children.

-I’m sure this will be a fascinating webinar to allow us to consider and understand the impact that relationships can have on a family, especially one that is not only made ‘out of love’ but also out of donor conception.
+This is a fascinating webinar allowing us to consider and understand the impact that relationships can have on a family, especially one that is not only made ‘out of love’ but also out of donor conception.

 You can buy Susan’s book – We are Family, What Really Matters for Parents and Children through this link.